alistaircol/ac-website/content/articles/publish-database-container-with-structure-and-data-for-ci.md

 ![view new repo](/img/articles/docker-db-ci/03-view-empty-repo.png)

-You're now ready to push your built image to the registry.
+You're now almost ready to push your built image to the registry.

+### Publishing the image

 First you will need to authenticate yourself prior to `docker push`.

-This simple command will ask for your password (same as one used to login to dockerhub account) interactively, see `man docker-login` if you do not want this to be interactive.
+This simple command will ask for your password (this is the same one you use to login to dockerhub account) interactively, see `man docker-login` if you do not want this to be interactive.

 ```bash
 docker login --username=alistaircol